yhchiu/ZeroRAM-Suspender/README.md

 - **Auto suspend timer**: Set how long tabs should be idle before suspension (0 = never)
 - **Memory optimization**: Choose between native discard or placeholder pages
 - **Whitelist**: Add URLs or domains that should never be suspended
+- **Tab Migration**: Convert suspended tabs from other extensions to ZeroRAM Suspender format

 ## Settings Explained